OkayHughes/open-lab-notebook/src/posts/glass_project/meshing.md

 Several potential ideas:
   * Three fields of repulsive surfaces with orthogonality penalty.
 Boundaries of initial surfaces are closed loops on boundary (known _a priori_).
-  A good option for choosing (potentially geometrically bad)
+  A good option for choosing (potentially geometrically bad-but-) topologically valid choices are to use the [whisker weaving algorithm](https://onlinelibrary.wiley.com/doi/abs/10.1002/%28SICI%291097-0207%2819961015%2939%3A19%3C3327%3A%3AAID-NME2%3E3.0.CO%3B2-H) that was derived using the STC.
+This option essentially black-boxes both methods and would be absurdly fast to implement.
+  * Formulate a mesh-free PDE finding three potential functions `$$V_1, V_2, V_3$$` whose level sets obey (a weak version of) the orthogonality constraints.